Glycogen Depletion Workouts: What They Are & Why They Matter

 When you eat carbs, your body breaks them down into a simple sugar called glucose in the blood.
 The glucose that your body doesn't use for energy immediately is then stored as glycogen.

-During high-intensity exercise and resistance training, your body uses this glycogen.
+During high-intensity exercise and resistance training, your body uses glycogen.
 It breaks the glycogen down to glucose that it can use during exercise for energy.

 So, when you run out of glycogen during exercise, you can feel like you've hit a wall.
 Plus, once your workout is over, you can feel absolutely drained.
 This would be a glycogen depletion workout.